This article is published in the memory of Colonel (P) Heri Oktavian, the Commander of KRI 402-Nanggala, an RSIS Strategic Studies Alumnus.

 In 2020, Jokowi issued Governmental Regulations (Peraturan Pemerintah/PP) No. 54/2020 on the amendment of Government Regulations No. 102/2015 on compensation for the Indonesian Armed Forces, the Indonesian National Police, and civil servants under the Ministry of Defence (MinDef).
 With this regulation, compensations for families of deceased soldiers increased.
 This insurance scheme is managed by state-owned insurance company Asuransi Sosial Angkatan Bersenjata (Asabri) which engages other relevant counterparts for the disbursement of financial compensations.
 An example of this relationship is Asabri engaging Mandiri Taspen banks to distribute the old age saving funds (Tabungan Hari Tua/THT), Work Accident Benefit (JKK), and scholarships.

 The regulation also specified that scholarships will be granted via lump sum payments instead of periodic payments.
 Such lump sum payments have a potential downside.
 With limited financial acuity, a lump sum payment, specifically meant for education, may be used for both educational and non-educational intents.
-Consequently, families may face difficulties sustaining long-term education for their two children.
+Consequently, families may face difficulties sustaining long-term education for their two chi

 To overcome such limitations, Jokowi’s administration ensured that all the fallen submariners’ children could securely pursue higher education.
 The Ministry of Education (MOE) and the Navy co-signed an agreement on scholarships for the children of these submariners from elementary school to university.
 In contrast to the insurance scheme, the agreement stipulates that the government will disburse payment to the families periodically with disbursements potentially till 2044.
 Scholarships will also cover both tuition fees and living costs.